opendistro/for-elasticsearch-docs/docs/security-access-control/users-roles.md

 1. Choose the **Tenants Permissions** tab, in **Permissions**, select `kibana_all_read`.
 1. Add a tenant pattern to select all required tenants.
 1. Choose **Save Role Definition**.
-1. For the global tenant, make sure the permission is set to `kibana_all_read`.

 ### Set up a bulk access role in Kibana